yanina-sorokina/7x7/obstetric violence/README.md

 The spreadsheets come from the following sources:

 - Court case aggregator GAS RF [“Justice”](https://sudrf.ru/):
-  - texts of sentences downloaded with the help of [parser To be Accurate](https://github.com/tochno-st/sudrfscraper) for articles of the Criminal Code of the Russian Federation 109, 118, 124, 238, 293
+  - texts of sentences downloaded with the help of [parser by "To be Precise"](https://github.com/tochno-st/sudrfscraper) for articles of the Criminal Code of the Russian Federation:
+    - 105 (Murder),
+    - 109 (Causing death by negligence),
+    - 118 (Causing serious harm to health by negligence),
+    - 124 (Failure to provide care to a sick person),
+    - 238 (...provision of services that do not meet safety requirements),
+    - 293 (Negligence).
-  - data covers the period from 05/09/2019 to 20/06/2024
+  - data covers the period from 16/01/2018 to 14/04/2025
 - posts of the Vkontakte group [“Violence in childbirth”](https://vk.com/humanize_birth):
   - posts were parsed using [VK API](https://dev.vk.com/ru/api/access-token/getting-started#%D0%9A%D0%BB%D1%8E%D1%87%20%D0%B4%D0%BE%D1%81%D1%82%D1%83%D0%BF%D0%B0%20%D0%BF%D0%BE%D0%BB%D1%8C%D0%B7%D0%BE%D0%B2%D0%B0%D1%82%D0%B5%D0%BB%D1%8F)
   - data covers the period from 21/10/2016 to 02/10/2024